ValeriiLav/alexander-melentyev/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Developer at MegaFon
+- 🔭 I’m currently working as a Developer at @Nexign
 - 🌱 I’m currently learning Golang
 - 👯 I’m looking to collaborate on Rocket Science project